amirongit/notecode/algebra1FullCourse.md

 since there are two square roots for values being raised to `2` (or any even exponent), quadratic equations may have more than one solution.<br>
 quadratic equations are solved through either of these methods:
+- reversing square of binomials special product: works best if the equation is in the form square of binomials special product (aka perfect square trinomial)
 - factoring
     1. the equation is transformed into product of terms being equal to `0`
         - this can be done through factoring, grouping, unfoil, reversing special products or combination of these methods
-        - if this can't be done the equation is prime & can't be solved by this method
+        - if this can't be done the equation is prime & can't be solved through this method
     2. each reuslting term is written as being equal to `0`
     3. resulting equations are solved
     4. answers are resulting answers which satisfy the equation
-- reversing square of binomials special product
-    - works if the equation is in the form of the result of square of binomials special product (aka perfect square trinomial)
 - completing the square
     1. constant term is isolated
     2. the equation is manipulated such that `a = 1`